 Cost for guided tours may vary:

 Hands-On Activities may be added to Tour and Offsite Presentations at an additional cost.

 Picnic tables located on museum grounds

-If you are interested in booking a tour, please fill out a Tour Request Form and submit it to e-mail it to the Museum Educator.
+If you are interested in booking a tour, please download, fill out, and submit a Tour Request Form to the Museum Educator.

 We also offer the option of offsite presentations.
 If your school or group cannot come to us, we can come to you!
 We have a traveling hands-on kit and can tailor our presentation to suit your group’s needs.
 Please fill out the separate Offsite Presentation Form for any desired offsite presentation.